testing-library/native-testing-library-docs/docs/install.md

 ```

 The library's tests run in Node 8-11 before all new versions are published, and all files are
 processed through Babel.
-Typings are not provided, although we would be happy to accept a PR to add
+Typings are provided, but may not be perfect, and we are happy to accept
-them! ☺️
+PRs to improve them! ☺️